tripu/Vita/doc/miscellanea.md

 * I revere acid inonoclasts such as Tim Minchin and the late George Carlin.

-* I believe in strong transparency in the corporate worl, and within organisations (eg, sharing salaries among employees).
+* I believe in strong transparency in the corporate world, and within organisations (eg, sharing salaries among employees).

 * Forming (informed) :triangular_flag_on_post:**opinions** about hard questions is a long and ardous task&nbsp;&mdash;&nbsp;but also a fun one, and intellectually rewarding.
 Don't settle for the first opinion that sounds convincing (let alone comforting) about anything important; discovering the truth takes many reads, and opening